 10. Herbs.
 The use of herbs has enjoyed impressive growth in the last two decades as more people began using fresh herbs for cooking, medicinal herbs and value-added herbal products such as soaps, candles, teas and bath oils.
 The biggest herb demand is for fresh culinary herbs for grocery stores and restaurants.
 Quite a few growers also supply new and regular customers at the saturday farmer’s markets.
 A popular value-added item there is a 4-herb windowsill size “instant’ herb garden, ready to start snipping.
 Other growers find dried culinary herbs in packets sell well at the farmer’s market.
 With hundreds of choices, including a broad range of ethnic herbs for serious cooks, growers can thrive with fresh herbs.

 These are ten of my favorite specialty crops, because they all can produce a sizable income every year, are in demand, and can be grown by anyone with a bit of common sense and basic gardening skills.
 Any one of these profitable plants could bring both personal and financial rewards to new growers.
-You’ll find more information about lavender, woody ornamentals, and trees on this web site.
-Visit our companion site, www.profitableplants.com, to discover more about growing oyster mushrooms, garlic, bamboo and herbs.
+You’ll find more information about lavender, gourmet mushrooms, garlic, bamboo, ginseng, woody ornamentals, and trees on this web site.